Exercise in Just 10 Minutes with HIIT

 What is HIIT?

-One method of time-efficient exercise that has a lot of benefits is called HIIT, or High Intensity Interval Training.
+One method of time-efficient exercise that has many benefits is called HIIT, or High Intensity Interval Training.

 An interval is a set period of time to do a certain activity.
-With HIIT, sessions are done with short, high-intensity bursts of physical activity, with low-intensity recovery periods in between each interval.
+HIIT sessions are done with short, high intensity bursts of physical activity.
+In between each movement or exercise are lower intensity recovery periods.

 Standard HIIT program format